-You may feel scary like my son when he saw at the props with bloodshot nature at first time.
-The lifelike meticulous radial veins makes him screams “monster”.
-He said he don’t want something always staring at when he reaches home.
+You may feel scary like my son when he saw at the props with bloodshot nature for the first time.
+The lifelike meticulous radial veins make him screams “monster”.
+He said he doesn’t want something always staring at when he reaches home.

 But the finished craft is not as creepy as my son imagined.
 Instead, its black and orange colors bring out the cheerful of the holiday.

 I am getting inspiration from the video below.
 It is easy to craft but there are quite a lot of things to prepare before I kick off the project.

 Halloween eyeballs props that features meticulous radial veins in the eyeballs

 Ping Pong size Styrofoam balls (double the quantity of eyeballs props)